cowpup/subscriptions/docs/PROJECT_STATUS.md

 # Project Status

-**Last Updated:** 2025-12-08
+**Last Updated:** 2025-12-09
 **Updated By:** Agent

 ---

 ## Current State

-**Shippo integration and pre-order system complete.** Vendors can create shipping labels through Shippo, mark products as pre-orders with ship dates, and track orders through fulfillment.
-Security hardening applied with HTTP headers and double-verification in webhooks.
+**Shipping address management and bulk label printing complete.** Users can save shipping addresses that auto-populate in Stripe Checkout.
+Vendors can create shipping profiles for common package sizes and bulk-print labels for multiple orders at once.
+All shipping functionality now production-ready.
 Live at subr.net.

 ## In Progress